florianluediger/openbalena-terraform-aws/README.md

 ## Project setup

 You will need a domain that is registered with AWS so the required hosted zone can be configured.
-Specify your domain name in the `terraform.tfvars` file and also configure it in the `init.sh` script.
+Specify your domain name in the `terraform.tfvars` file and also configure it in the `inventory.yaml` file.
 You also need to specify your desired username and password for OpenBalena.